If you want to know how to teach toddlers and build a positive environment where they can learn and thrive then read on…

 Whether we’re tired from a late night, preoccupied after an argument or desperate to catch up with our friend who’s sitting across from us.
-Each of us are individuals and bring with us individual issues at any given time.
+Each of us are individuals and bring with us our individual issues.

 The thing is, as adults, we’re generally allowed to feel feelings.
 OK, I can’t throw my laptop on the floor when I loose something I’ve been working on all morning.

 BUT, I am allowed to feel angry.
-It’s likely that I’ll have a colleague empathize with me and IT support try to help out.
+It’s likely that I’ll have a colleague that can empathize with me and IT Support will try to help out.

-Compare this to the experience of a tired three year at a playgroup who’s happily playing with Lego just as a younger child toddles over and knocks over a stack of blocks.
+Compare this to the experience of a tired three year at playgroup who’s happily playing with Lego just as a younger child toddlers over and knocks over his stack of blocks.

 As adults we may wonder: